 Your Lawyer’s Role in Your South Carolina Child Support Case

-Our attorneys can also assist with:
+Our attorneys may also assist with:

-- Enforcing child support payments – If the parent charged with providing child support fails to live up to his or her obligations, we can assist you by filing a contempt action with the court.
+- Enforcing child support payments – If the parent charged with providing child support fails to live up to his or her obligations, we may assist you by filing a contempt action with the court.